 Nuclear Regulatory Commission is the federal agency responsible for the regulation and inspection of nuclear power stations to assure safety.

-Radiation is energy given off in the form of waves or particles.
-The term “radiation” is broad and includes ordinary sunlight and radio waves, but more often it is used to mean “ionizing” radiation.
-Ionizing radiation can produce charged particles in materials that it strikes, including living matter.
-The most common types of ionizing radiation are alpha, beta and gamma.
+Radiation is defined as energy given off in the form of waves or particles.
+The term “radiation” is broad and includes ordinary sunlight and radio waves, but more often it is used to mean “ionizing” radiation which can have harmful health effects (see Ionizing Radiation).
+Radiation is not detectable by one’s senses.
+It cannot be seen, heard, smelled, tasted, or felt.
+Specialized detection equipment is required to detect the presence of radiation.

 U.S. nuclear power stations, including Dominion Energy’s stations, are built to specific seismic standards for their regions.
 Safety systems designed to those standards would direct operators to shut down the reactors in the event of a major earthquake such as the one that struck Japan in the spring of 2011.
 Additional information is available from the Nuclear Energy Institute.